EMarnus/MyCostTracker/README.md

 - Further testing found that if you delete all items in the database and then try to print you get an error that kills the program. [commit](https://github.com/EMarnus/MyCostTracker/commit/91d267dea2c23a47f4338f246ec7353aba2669cf?diff=split)

+- Manual testing to resolve printing and deleting of items with names starting with numbers crashing program revealed that negative VAT and Margin isn't handled.
+Restricted to only positive numbers. [commit](https://github.com/EMarnus/MyCostTracker/commit/930af21dba755b37cbfd172392c97a8cffead061)

 ## Deployment